 The OCGH program allows us to quickly place families in stable housing as we help them work towards becoming self-supporting.
 Data has shown that this approach is more effective than other models in preventing most families from becoming homeless again.

 OCGH currently maintains a scattered-site transitional program of condominiums in the Orange County area and provides families with case management, subsidized child care, life skills guidance, as well as on-site mental health therapy from a licensed practitioner.

-However, studies show that some homeless families with high mobility are not well-suited for rapid rehousing.
-So, OCGH is maintaining a scattered-site transitional program of eight to nine apartments or condos.
-OCGH does not receive any HUD funding for our transitional housing program, so we rely on private donations to sustain these important services.
+OCGH does not receive government funding for its transitional housing program, so we rely on private donations to sustain these important services.

 Listen to the KSBR radio interview with Executive Director, Laura Miller and Board President, Judy Cooper

 Barbara Sloate, Secretary